jax-ml/jax/docs/notebooks/autodiff_remat.md

 +++ {"id": "38xDcRwW518P"}

-We would instead use `jax.lax.scan`:
+We would instead iterate over the layer application with `jax.lax.scan`:

 +++ {"id": "ZU2fwYoG6A4z"}